Flutter Design Patterns: 21 — Visitor

 - VideoFile — a specific file class representing the video file type that contains an additional directedBy property.

 A concrete implementation of the IFile interface.
-Similarly as in File class, render() returns the directory’s UI widget which is used in the example screen.
+Similarly, as in the File class, render() returns the directory’s UI widget which is used in the example screen.
 However, in this class getSize() method calculates the directory size by calling the getSize() method for each item in the files list and adding up the results.
 Also, the class implements the accept() method that delegates request to the specific visitor’s method for the directory.

 Defines an extension method indentAndAddNewLine that adds nTab tabs at the beginning and a new line symbol at the end of a String.